cuiaiyu/Text-to-Image-ReIdentification/README.md

 # Language-to-vision Re-Identification: A Re-Implementation of Multi-granularity Image-text Alignments
+(Still under testing)
-- A algorithm to lan
+- A algorithm for Text-to-image Re-ID
 - This is an implementation of ICCV'19 paper [Improving Description-based Person Re-identification by Multi-granularity Image-text Alignments](https://arxiv.org/abs/1906.09610).
 Refer to the original paper for details.
 - This is a beta version implementation.
 Bug could exist.
 - If you find this is useful in your research work, please cite the original paper (and probably star this repo ;-))